contribly/contribute-widget/README.md

 ## Customisation

-Some aspects of the contribute widget's appearance are controlled from the contribution assigment.
+Some aspects of the contribute widget's appearance are controlled from the contribution assignment.

 ### Contribute form